GingerNinja23/ipop-documentation/Running-SocialVPN-on-Linux.md

     [[ifconfig.png]]

-**Run socialvpn on another machine using same credentials and they will connect with each other.**
+**Run socialvpn on another machine using the same credentials and they will connect with each other.**

-## Closing SocialVPN
+## Stopping SocialVPN

 1. Kill socialvpn